2312323123/ERP/README.md

 #### some more standard steps:
 * create database fields
 * if module's controllers/providers need schema, import it like `imports: [TypeOrmModule.forFeature([<schema_name>])],`
+* make sure setup-roles endpoint of auth service isn't publicly visible from time to time
+* env variables should just work inside app if specified in docker-compose

 ---